taylorswrite/203b-Docker-Notes/README.md

 directory and edit the volumes to point to your local directories.
 The start of the  directory is `./`, meaning its a realive directory that uses the location of the docker-compose.yml as the starting directory.
-For **WSL** users, if you have a local rstudio-server running, run `sudo rstudio-server stop` to open localport:8787.
+For **WSL** users, if you have a local rstudio-server running, run `sudo rstudio-server stop` to free localport:8787.

 5. Run `docker-compose up` in the directory you placed the docker-compose.yml to start the docker container and open localport:8787.